inbo/tutorials/content/tutorials/spatial_variograms/index.md

 <img
 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-gauss-residuals-1.png"
 id="fig-gauss-residuals"
-alt="Figure 9: Residual distribution of the Matérn model for semivariance." />
+alt="Figure 9: Residual distribution of the Matérn model for semivariance.
+Reasonably Gaussian as well, with some imagination." />
-<figcaption>Figure 9: Residual distribution of the Matérn model for semivariance.</figcaption><br>
+<figcaption>Figure 9: Residual distribution of the Matérn model for semivariance.
+Reasonably Gaussian as well, with some imagination.</figcaption><br>

-The regression results for scale, range, and nugget are 0.12, 13.56, 0.35, respectively.
+The regression results for scale, range, and nugget are 0.15, 13.95, 0.32, respectively.

-Conversion to slightly more meaningful parameters:
+Conversion to our slightly more meaningful parameters:

 ``` r
 scale <- optimizer_results$par[1]